See Zin Flow in action—watch how it captures web articles and converts them into beautifully formatted EPUB files with a single click.

 1. Allow network access permission

-2. Completely close the app (remove it from background tasks)
+2. Fully close the app (remove from background tasks)

 3. Reopen the app

-After restarting the app, in-app purchase options should appear normally.
-This issue typically only occurs after the initial installation, and won't happen again once network access is authorized.
+After restarting the app, the in-app purchase and subscription options should display correctly.
+This usually only happens after the first installation and won't recur after authorizing network access.

 Can I send e-books directly to my Kindle?